xbcsmith/epr-workshop/01-intro/04-epr.md

 ### Event Receivers

-Event receivers are structures within EPR designed to capture and catagorize events.
+Event receivers are structures within EPR designed to capture and categorize events.
 They act as recipients of specific events, defining the scope and nature of events they are interested in.
 These receivers streamline the categorization and handling of events based on predetermined criteria.
 Event Receivers are